What is the purpose of a concluding paragraph?

 It’s difficult to write an effective essay – even for native speakers of English, and concluding paragraphs are probably harder than introductions and sometimes even body sections.
 But why are conclusions so difficult?
 Isn’t a conclusion just about reminding the reader of what’s been argued throughout?
 By the final paragraph, shouldn’t a writer have all the pieces they need to conclude?
 While there’s a little more to it than that, a conclusion doesn’t have to be too challenging for university-level students.

-This short course first explores the purpose of writing a conclusion (Lesson 1) before focussing more specifically on the four key elements of a well-written paragraph (Lesson 2).
-Then we finish up by discussing ten of the most useful tips for constructing excellent conclusions (Lesson 3), offering a variety of worksheets throughout the course to check progress and understanding.
+This short reader first explores the purpose of writing a conclusion (Chapter 1) before focussing more specifically on the four key elements of a well-written paragraph (Chapter 2).
+Then we finish up by discussing ten of the most useful tips for constructing excellent conclusions (Chapter 3), offering a variety of worksheets throughout the reader to check progress and understanding.

 What are the sections of an essay?